 Clients not only benefit from Ms. Bruce's experience, but also from the importance she places on guarding her clients' confidences, reputation, and privacy, particularly in high-visibility, high-stakes cases.
 Clients also benefit from her national reputation as a trial lawyer.
 She has been consistently ranked by several lawyer ranking services as being one of the best white collar criminal defense attorneys and commercial civil litigators in the District of Columbia and in the United States.

 Ms. Bruce has been appointed to a number of public service positions in her career.
 She served as Special Counsel to the U.S. Senate Select Committee on Ethics in the investigation of matters concerning Senator John Ensign.
 Earlier, Ms. Bruce served as the Independent Counsel appointed by a special panel of the U.S. Court of Appeals for the D.C.
 Circuit to investigate matters concerning Interior Secretary Bruce Babbitt.
 She previously served as the Deputy Independent Counsel in the investigation of matters concerning Attorney General Edwin Meese and also was an Assistant United States Attorney for the District of Columbia for 10 years, where she was lead counsel in more than 115 jury trials and managed the grand jury investigations and presentations and appeals of more than 100 additional cases.

 Ms. Bruce is a Fellow in the American College of Trial Lawyers, where she served for two years as Chair of the College's International Committee.
 She serves on the Honorary Board of the Mid-Atlantic Innocence Project and was a long term member of the George Washington University Law School Dean's Board of Advisors.
 She is a Fellow in the American Bar Foundation and was recently selected to serve on the Executive Committee of the Board of Directors of the Council for Court Excellence.
-Ms. Bruce also is a charter member of and Master in the Edward Bennett Williams American Inn of Court, is a Fellow in the Litigation Counsel of America and recently joined the Legal Policy Advisory Board of the Washington Legal Foundation (WLF).
+Ms. Bruce also is a charter member of and Master in the Edward Bennett Williams American Inn of Court, is a Fellow in the Litigation Counsel of America; serves on the Legal Policy Advisory Board of the Washington Legal Foundation (WLF); and on the Bard Association Management Committee of the Shakespeare Theatre Company.